wandb/docs/docs/guides/integrations/prompts/quickstart.md

 **Versions** Please use `wandb >= 0.15.4` and `langchain >= 0.0.218`
 :::

-With a 1-line environment variable from LangChain, W&B Trace will continuously log calls to a LangChain Model, Chain, or Agent.
+With a 1-line environment variable from LangChain, W&B Trace continuously logs calls to a LangChain Model, Chain, or Agent.

 Note that you can also see the documentation for W&B Trace in the [LangChain documentation](https://python.langchain.com/docs/integrations/providers/wandb_tracing).

-For this quickstart, we will use a LangChain Math Agent:
+For this quickstart, a LangChain Math Agent is used:

 ### 1. Set the LANGCHAIN_WANDB_TRACING environment variable

 First, set the LANGCHAIN_WANDB_TRACING environment variable to true.
-This will turn on automated Weights & Biases logging with LangChain:
+This turns on automated Weights & Biases logging with LangChain:

 ```python
 import os